RobbyBourne1/ReactNativeTipCalc/README.md

 If you're on a Mac, there are a few errors that users sometimes see when attempting to `npm run ios`:

-* "non-zero exit code: 107"
+* 'non-zero exit code: 107'
-* "You may need to install Xcode" but it is already installed
+* 'You may need to install Xcode' but it is already installed
 * and others

 There are a few steps you may want to take to troubleshoot these kinds of errors: